 On occasion parents, grandparents, and significant members of the family like to eat lunch with children at school.
-Parents are cordially invited to do this at any time, and we ask that parents notify us if others guests will be dining.
+Parents are invited to do this at any time, and we ask that parents notify us if others will be joining them for lunch.
 Please note that due to space limitations guests might be asked to eat with the student in an alternate location.
 Since we need to order our lunches from the central kitchen, we ask you to call our office to order an adult lunch by 9:00 a.m.
-Lunches can be purchased in the school office.
+Lunch can be purchased in the school office.
 If an emergency or other situation arises, it may be necessary to limit visitors at the school.